gustavo-cupertino/python-api-challenge/README.md

     VacationPy_Solved_GP.ipynb

-Output data and images have been placed on the <output_data> folder inside <WeatherPy>
+Output data and images have been placed on the "output_data" folder inside the "WeatherPy" folder